Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: A bird's eye view of the problem

-In the meantime, let's focus our attention on some methodological issues.
-In principle, if one does not have many prior information on an infinite sequence of numbers, the problem to establish its nature can only be addressed statistically, i.e. in terms of a statistical study which generically goes under the name of {\em Time Series Analysis}, a well established and very powerful branch of Probability Theory \cite{Knuth,Nist,Marsaglia,Feller,Jaynes,timeseries1,timeseries2,timeseries3}.
-It is worth stressing the power of this approach: using the Time Series Analysis to study sequences of numbers such as $\{\mathcal{ S}_n\}$, one can reach very robust and significant conclusions on whether the sequence under scrutiny is random or not.
-Indeed, there is no limit to the number of tests that can be developed and applied to an infinite sequence of numbers like the ones in (\ref{sequencebinary}) to check its level of randomness.
-Some of these tests are rather simple while others, as we will see, can instead be very elaborate and sophisticated.
-In pursuing such a kind of analysis, of course there is always a lurking {\em regressus ad infinitum} objection to face: namely, if a sequence appears to be random under the tests $T_1, T_2, \ldots T_n$, how can we be sure that it will also appear to be still random under a new test $T_{n+1}$?
+In pursuing this kind of analysis, of course there is always a lurking {\em regressus ad infinitum} objection to face: namely, if a sequence appears to be random under the tests $T_1, T_2, \ldots T_n$, how can we be sure that it will also appear to be random under a new test $T_{n+1}$?
 We cannot, of course.
-Assume, however, that no matter how we increase the number and the quality of the statistical tests, {\em any} arbitrarily large parts of $\{{\mathcal S}_n\}$ {\em always} passes them successfully: well, at this point, our level of confidence of its randomness starts to increase considerably, and we can quantify it in terms of a probability that becomes closer and closer to 1 as we increase the number and the refinement of our tests.
+Assume, however, that no matter how we increase the number and the quality of the statistical tests, {\em any} arbitrarily large parts of $\{{\mathcal S}_n\}$ {\em always} passes them successfully.
+Well, at this point, our level of confidence of its randomness starts then to increase considerably, and we can quantify it in terms of a probability that becomes closer and closer to 1 as we increase the number and the refinement of our tests.
 In Donald Knuth's words, \textquotedblleft the sequence is presumed innocent until proven guilty" \cite{Knuth} and it is more and more innocent by increasing the level of our screenings.
-One may even argue that this assumption is at the root of our general way of getting knowledge: to form a judgment about the likely truth or falsity of any proposition A, the correct procedure is to calculate the probability that A is true, $P(A | E_1,E_2,\ldots)$ conditional on all the evidences $E_i$ at hand \cite{Jaynes}.
+One may even push such an argument forward and argue that this assumption is at the root of our general way of getting knowledge: to form a judgment about the likely truth or falsity of any proposition A, the correct procedure is to calculate the probability that A is true, $P(A | E_1,E_2,\ldots)$ conditional on all the evidences $E_i$ at hand \cite{Jaynes}.
 In Physics these statements are, of course, very familiar: for instance, the discovery of the Higgs boson \cite{Higgs}, where the ATLAS and CMS experiments at CERN's Large Hadron Collider announced they had each observed a new particle in the mass region around 125 GeV, is after all a nice example of knowledge acquired by ``statistics'', given that this new particle owes its existence only to the satisfaction of stringent statistical analysis of the events collected at LHC.
 In Mathematics, on the other hand, knowledge reached by probabilist arguments seems to be almost flawed by an inherent uncertainty.
 But is it always the case?
-To make some progress on the question, let's address in more detail the origin of our sequence.
+To make some progress on this question, let's discuss now in more detail the origin of our sequence.